 By George Drinka, M.D., with Ginevra Drinka, Ph.D. candidate

-A recent article in US News relates how John Gartner, a psychotherapist at Johns Hopkins University and author of a biography of Bill Clinton, has stated that our new president, Donald Trump, suffers from a psychiatric condition called Malignant Narcissism.[i]
-Though he realizes that he is breaking to so-called Goldwater rule, which recommends that a physician should not diagnose a patient without interviewing him, Gartner is so concerned that he sidesteps the rule and is quoted as saying, "Donald Trump is dangerously mentally ill and temperamentally incapable of being president."
-The symptoms of Malignant Narcissism that Mr. Trump purportedly manifests are many and include antisocial behaviors, sadism, lack of conscience, and manipulative and aggressive tendencies.
+A recent article in U.S. News relates how John Gartner, a psychotherapist at Johns Hopkins University and author of a biography of Bill Clinton, has stated that our new president, Donald Trump, suffers from a psychiatric condition called malignant narcissism.[i]
+Though he realizes that he is breaking the so-called Goldwater rule, which recommends that a physician should not diagnose a patient without interviewing him, Gartner is so concerned that he sidesteps the rule and is quoted as saying, "Donald Trump is dangerously mentally ill and temperamentally incapable of being president."
+The symptoms of malignant narcissism that President Trump purportedly manifests are many and include antisocial behaviors, sadism, lack of conscience, and manipulative and aggressive tendencies.

 When I read the article closely, I too saw firm grounds to entertain such a diagnosis, and yet I decided to push the matter further.
-As an active member of the American Psychiatric Association (APA), I take the Goldwater rule seriously, but I think it reasonable to create further hypotheses about such a powerful public person who makes so many startling and often preposterous statements and draws factually unsupportable conclusions.
-Further, after poring over the recent interview of Trump by John Muir of ABC news and reading the transcript,[ii] I grew even more concerned that our new president may warrant another psychiatric diagnosis, one more severe.
+As an active member of the American Psychiatric Association (APA), I take the Goldwater rule seriously, but I think it reasonable to create further hypotheses about such a powerful public person, who makes so many startling and often preposterous statements and draws factually unsupportable conclusions.
+Further, after poring over the recent interview of Trump by John Muir of ABC news and reading the transcript,[ii] I grew even more concerned that our new president may warrant another psychiatric diagnosis, a more severe one.

 Donald Trump may suffer from a delusional condition, with both paranoid and grandiose features.
 Such a condition suggests breaks with reality.
-Such a dyad of conditions—delusions and malignant narcissism—most likely plagued both Adolf Hitler and Joseph Stalin.
-So if my hypothesis is correct, then these conditions will impact disastrously on Mr. Trump’s capacity to serve as leader of the Free World.
+Such a dyad of conditions — delusions and malignant narcissism — most likely plagued both Adolf Hitler and Joseph Stalin.
+So if my hypothesis is correct, then these conditions will impact disastrously on President Trump’s capacity to serve as leader of the Free World.

-Though my hypothesis may seem surprising, let me explain how I reached this alarming, if provisional conclusion.
-When a psychiatrist first interviews a patient, he or she uses a simple format referred to as a Mental Status Examination, which consists of the physician posing a number of set questions usually in a calm and caring manner to the patient so he or she can speak freely.
-When I watched the interview by David Muir of Mr. Trump, I felt as though I had wandered into such a mental status interview, with Mr. Muir serving as psychiatrist, myself as a senior peer sitting beside him, and Mr. Trump as the patient.
+Though my hypothesis may seem surprising, let me explain how I reached this alarming, if provisional, conclusion.
+When a psychiatrist first interviews a patient, he or she uses a simple format referred to as a Mental Status Examination, which consists of the physician posing a number of set questions, usually in a calm and caring manner, to the patient so he or she can speak freely.
+When I watched the interview by David Muir of President Trump, I felt as though I had wandered into such a mental status interview, with Mr. Muir serving as psychiatrist, myself as a senior peer sitting beside him, and President Trump as the patient.

-Following the format of a Mental Status Exam, I noted that Trump is alert and oriented to person, time and place in that he knows who he is, that he is five days into his presidency and is in the White House.
+Following the format of a Mental Status Exam, I noted that Trump is alert and oriented to person, time, and place in that he knows who he is, that he is five days into his presidency, and that he is in the White House.
 His mood moves between calm and intense, sometimes even slightly irritated with Muir.
-At one moment he belittles Muir by pointing out how ABC’s rating are at only 17 percent.
+At one moment, he belittles Muir by pointing out how ABC’s rating are at only 17 percent.
 His affect is neither fluctuating nor blunted.
-Throughout the interview he sits forward in his chair, often splaying his fingers out to make his points.
+Throughout the interview, he sits forward in his chair, often splaying his fingers out to make his points.
 This seems to happen more often when he finds that Muir is skeptical of what he says.
-His speech is rapid at time and usually comprehensible, although at times he speaks in half and garbled sentences.
+His speech is rapid and usually comprehensible, although at times he speaks in half-garbled sentences.
 For instance, when discussing the Wall, he says: “Lots of things are coming across Mexico that they don’t want.
 I think it’s going to be a good thing for both countries.
 And I think the relationship will be better than ever before.”
-And later when discussing renegotiating NAFTA he says, “We have a $60 million trade deficit.
-So if you want, I can wait two years and then we can do it nice and easily.
+And later when discussing renegotiating NAFTA, he says, “We have a $60-million trade deficit.
+So if you want, I can wait two years, and then we can do it nice and easily.
 I want to build the Wall immediately.”
 Though these sentences can be untangled, it takes a significant amount of effort on the part of the listener.

-In short, as a psychiatrist mulling over these matters, by interview’s end, I strongly wondered whether Mr. Trump might truly suffer from what we in my profession call delusions.
+In short, as a psychiatrist mulling over these matters, by interview’s end, I strongly wondered whether Donald Trump might truly suffer from what we in my profession call delusions.